Arcadia-Science/2024-sensory-neuroimaging/README.md

 ### How to run the pipeline
 Assumed file structure
-* Raw imaging and NIDAQ sync data is stored in S3 buckets that are accessible using [S3FS](https://github.com/s3fs-fuse/s3fs-fuse)
+* Raw imaging and NIDAQ sync data is stored in S3 buckets that are accessible using [S3FS](https://github.com/s3fs-fuse/s3fs-fuse).
+Follow instructions on S3FS to mount the S3 bucket to a local directory.
 * File structure is assumed to be `{top-level exp dir}/{exp date}/{trial dir}/{Tiff stacks and nidaq CSV files here}`
 * Tiff stack filenames are assumed to be in the form: `Zyla_5min_LHLstim_2son4soff_1pt75pctISO_1` where:
     * `Zyla` is the camera name